 We’ve come up with some tips to help make your cat’s car travel experience a better one . . . for both of you!

 1. Pet Carrier Training: Always use a pet travel carrier for your cat when traveling in a car.
 The carrier should be large enough for your cat to stand up, turn around, and lie down comfortably.
 Be sure the carrier has proper ventilation.
-Get him used to their carrier in your house.
+Get him used to his carrier in your house.
 Place his bedding, some toys, or maybe some catnip or kibble in the carrier and keep the carrier door open.
-Let your cat go in and out of the carrier at their leisure.
+Let your cat go in and out of the carrier at his leisure.
 Do this until your cat feels comfortable.

 2. Familiarity is Comfort: Cats are highly sensitive to the environment and their territory so you want to help to make the car part of their territory.
 Place a towel or blanket with your cat’s scent on the car seat.
 Put your cat in the car with you and close the doors.
 Let your cat explore your car, rub around and spread their scent.
 Do this a few times a day for a couple minutes and gradually increase the time.

 3. Positive Reinforcement: Once your cat is calm in the car, start feeding him in the car for at least a week.
 If play or catnip motivate him more than food, then let your cat indulge in that while in the car.
 Again, associating the car with all things good will help make your cat a better traveler.